zemogle/astrosource/docs/source/api_usage.rst

 The `plot` stage has 3 optional inputs:

 * detrend: detrend exoplanet data
-* period: recursively attempt to find a period (for periodic sources like variable stars or binaries)
+* :ref:`period<Period Folding>`: recursively attempt to find a period (for periodic sources like variable stars or binaries)
 * eebls: Edge Enhanced Box-fitting Least Squares analysis for an exoplanet transit curve